safaris since 1995

 promised or better

 Meerkats in Africa

-- coat is tan, gray, brown with touches of silver with parallel stripes to the back which run from the shoulders to the tail base – these stripe patterns are unique to the individual
+Meerkats have binocular vision so both eyes are used together.
+The eyes themselves have distinctive black patches around them.
+The coat is tan, gray and brown with touches of silver with parallel stripes to the back which run from the shoulders to the tail base.
+These stripe patterns are unique to the individual.

 Meerkat are primarily insectivores.
 Living on a diet of insects, but they also enjoy snakes, scorpions, lizards, eggs, plants, millipedes, centipedes and some small mammals.
 They forage and search for food while one of the group looks out for predators.
 They’ll take it in turns with a meerkat’s watch lasting for around an hour.
 Surprisingly a meerkat can dig its own weight in sand in just a matter of seconds due to their powerful claws.
 They teach their young to forage when they’re as young as one month old and they’re taught by one of the elders of the gang.

 At around two years of age the meerkat is sexually mature.
 They are iteroparous so can give birth to their young at any time of the year.
 The pregnancy lasts for 11 weeks and they give birth to 3 or 4 babies underground.
 The young meerkat open their eyes when they’re 10 to 14 days old and can hear from 10 days.
 Weaning takes place between 49 and 63 days.

 Mothers can differentiate between the scent of her babies and that of another meerkat’s offspring.
 A trait which is used to avoid inbreeding between the gangs so strengthening the gene pool.